JimLynchCodes/Room-Walkers/README.md

 Then navigate in your browser to *http://0.0.0.0:[port]

 where you would replace "[port]" with the actual port number you used when starting the server (default is usually 8080).

+---

+This project became the basis for a private game I created called [Game of Ninja](gameof.ninja).